Acoustic scattering and field enhancement through a single aperture

-\end{proof} With Lemma~\ref{enhancepq}, we can deduce the expansion of the solution $\m{\Psi}=[\Psi_1,\Psi_2]$ to the system of integral equations \eqref{initialmatrix} for the analysis of field enhancement. \begin{lemma} Recall that the incidence direction $\m{d} = \lt(d_1,0, d_3\rt)$.
-The following asymptotic expansion holds for the solution $\m{\Psi}=[\Psi_1,\Psi_2]$:
+Again, we omit the explicit dependence on $k$ and $\varepsilon$ to simplify the notations and denote $p(k,\varepsilon)$ by $p$ and $q(k,\varepsilon)$ by $q$ respectively, when there is no risk of causing confusion.
+With Lemma~\ref{enhancepq}, we can deduce the asymptotic expansion of the solution $\m{\Psi}=[\Psi_1,\Psi_2]^T$ to the system of integral equations \eqref{initialmatrix}, and carry out the quantitative analysis of the field enhancement as the following lemma. \begin{lemma} The following asymptotic expansion holds for the solution $\m{\Psi}=[\Psi_1,\Psi_2]^T$ to \eqref{initialmatrix}: